 Textured Side Part Fade

 Similar to the comb over but with less product and a more relaxed direction to the part.
-Works well on hair with some natural texture already, since the part doesn’t need to fight the hair’s tendency to move.
-On very straight, fine hair without natural texture, this style tends to fall flat by midday regardless of how it’s cut, and a comb over with more product might be the more realistic choice.
+Works well if you already have some natural texture, since the part doesn’t need to fight your hair’s tendency to move.

 Textured Slick Back with Faded Sides